jvarg/jvarg.github.io/_posts/2017-03-18-dedicated-machine-learning-workstation.markdown

 ```bash
 real    36m12.687s
 ```
-keep in mind, the tensorflow backend run's only on the CPU without the SSE instruction set.
+keep in mind, the tensorflow backend run's only on the CPU without the SSE3 instruction set.

 ![cluster](http://zeroispri.me/assets/images/postimages/cluster.JPG)